influxdata/docs-v2/content/influxdb/clustered/get-started/query.md

   7. Calls the `print()` method to print the markdown table to stdout.

-2. Enter the following command to run the program and query your {{% cloud-name %}} cluster:
+2. Enter the following command to run the program and query your {{% product-name %}} cluster:

     ```sh
     python query.py